NexAdn/ni-traktor-kontrol-f1/driver-osc/doc/nsm_client_hello.md

 ### Signal reply

-Each provided signal is sent to the requesting client as a reply to its `/signal/list` message by sending `/reply /signal/list s:path i:min i:max i:default_value` for each provided signal seperately.
+Each provided signal is sent to the requesting client as a reply to its `/signal/list` message by sending `/reply /signal/list s:path s:direction f:min f:max f:default_value` for each provided signal seperately.
 The list of signals ends by sending `/reply /signal/list` (kind of the equivalent to a zero-terminated string).

 The first part of the handshake is now complete.